 Setting your thermostat at a comfortable temperature can be difficult any time of year.
 But, knowing you have house guests for the holidays can make the task even more daunting.
-The Norman Heating and Air Conditioning team has put together a quick guide to setting your thermostat at a comfortable, energy and cost efficient temperature so that your holidays can be cozy!
+The Norman Heating, Air Conditioning & Plumbing team has put together a quick guide to setting your thermostat at a comfortable, energy and cost-efficient temperature so that your holidays can be cozy!

 In the cooler months, the energy saving temperature is about 68 degrees Fahrenheit during the daytime hours.
 Energy.gov reports that lowering your thermostat by 10 to 15 degrees for eight hours each day will help you reduce energy usage by five to 15 percent each year.